Here are AWS interview questions and answers for fresher as well as experienced candidates to get their dream job.

-The buffer is used to make the system more robust to manage traffic or load by synchronizing different component.
+The buffer is used to make the system more robust to manage traffic or load by synchronizing different components.
 Usually, components receive and process the requests in an unbalanced way.
-With the help of buffer, the components will be balanced and will work at the same speed to provide faster services.
+With the help of a buffer, the components will be balanced and will work at the same speed to provide faster services.

 15) While connecting to your instance what are the possible connection issues one might face?

 The possible connection errors one might encounter while connecting instances are

 - User key not recognized by the server

 - Server refused our key or No supported authentication method available

 - Error using MindTerm on Safari Browser

 - Error using Mac OS X RDP Client

 16) What are key-pairs in AWS?

 Key-pairs are secure login information for your virtual machines.
 To connect to the instances, you can use key-pairs which contain a public-key and private-key.